Michelle Judson (Chair)

 Bill Hurley (Parent)

-Bill Hurley is chairman of The Glosten Associates, Inc., a Seattle-based consulting firm of naval architects, marine engineers and ocean engineers serving clients worldwide.
+Hurley is Principal at Hurley Maritime Consulting and retired chairman of The Glosten Associates, Inc., a Seattle-based consulting firm of naval architects, marine engineers and ocean engineers serving clients worldwide.
 He is also President of PelaStar, LLC, a renewable energy development and delivery company.
 Hurley joined The Glosten Associates in 1977 after graduating from the University of Michigan with a B.S.E. in Naval Architecture and Marine Engineering.
 He has served the marine industry for 37 years, specializing in commercial vessel design and construction.

 Mike Hutchinson (Geology, 1997 and 2004)